Skip links

 Meditation Produces Brainwaves that Treat Addiction

-There’s a study about addiction recovery patients who provided with EEG biofeedback training.
-It is when the brainwaves patterns of the patients get into a higher state of consciousness.
+There’s a study about addiction recovery patients who were provided with EEG biofeedback training.
+It is when the brainwave patterns of the patients get into a higher state of consciousness.
 In the study, they utilized alpha and theta waves.
-The result of the study was that a year after, up to 70% of the patients were already drug-free.
+The result of the study was that a year later, up to 70% of the patients were already drug-free.

 Biofeedback therapy is expensive.
 But with meditation, you can get your mind to go to the alpha and theta state without spending a fortune.
 When you are meditating, the brainwaves that dominate are the alpha and theta.
 Imagine if you can meditate regularly or every day, you can enjoy the benefits of reaching this state of consciousness.
 It will help in beating your addiction.